When your deciding on the wardrobe for your children’s book characters, what kinds of things do you take into consideration?

 Well, it could be part of a sunset...

-…or it could just be an imaginary light/color addition that I used to add contrast with all the white snow!
+Or it could just be an imaginary light/color addition that I added in to make contrast with all the white snow!
 Even the smallest bunny in the background is blue, rather than white, as it hides in the shadows.

 Surprise yourself with unique color choices in your settings.